-- Work together to build a handwashing station outside the place of worship, and perform proper hygiene in preparation for prayer services. - Hold an outreach event with local children. - Give a sermon, derasha, khutbah, or spiritual lecture that emphasizes the importance of hygiene and use of clean water in its narrative. - Host an entertainment event promoting cleanliness or better health through handwashing. - Perform fundraising and advocacy to build handwashing stations in local schools or public places, and supply them with soap and water.
+- Work together to build a handwashing station outside the place of work together to build a handwashing station at a local market or other meeting point. - Hold an outreach event with local children. - Host an entertainment event promoting cleanliness or better health through handwashing. - Perform fundraising and advocacy to build handwashing stations in local schools or public places, and supply them with soap and water.